Dada-Z/Team19_Assignment3/README.md

 Results:
-- Final cluster centroids, final SSD, total number of iterations
+- Final cluster centroids, final SSD, total number of iterations (save in text file)
 - Plot of runtime vs. number of clusters
 - Plot of runtime vs. number of dimension
 - Plot of runtime vs. size of dataset (number of transactions)
+- Plot of goodness vs. number of clusters

 WeKa_Output:
 - The results of k-means are saved in Weka_Output folder.